Two cases decided in December 2020 provide much needed guidance as to the operation of specific aspects of the JobKeeper scheme.

 Join us at the beginning of each month as we review the current tax landscape.
 Our monthly Online Tax Updates and Public Sessions are excellent and cost effective options to stay on top of your CPD requirements.
 We present these monthly online, and also offer face-to-face Public Sessions at locations across Australia.
 Click here to find a location near you.

-Our Upcoming April Tax Update will discuss the appeal outcome.
+Our upcoming Tax Update sessions will discuss the updated Decision Impact Statement and Practice Statement.
 If you’re a current in-house or public session client, you can expect complete coverage of this topic in your next session.

 If you’re not a current client, we can also present these Updates at your firm (or through a private online session) with content tailored to your client base – please contact us here to submit an expression of interest or visit our In-house training page for more information.